 TABOR is a constitutional amendment passed in 1992 that, among other things, limits the annual growth of a portion of the state budget to a formula of population growth plus inflation.
 The state is required to refund overcollected revenue back to taxpayers, or get voter consent to keep it temporarily.

-Proposition CC was soundly defeated by roughly 56 to 44 percent, despite large amounts of money rolling from out of state interests in support of the measure.
-Had it passed, Prop CC would have permanently eliminated what’s left of the TABOR spending limit, allowing the state to keep in perpetuity all overcollected revenues that would otherwise have been refunded back to taxpayers.
-Prop CC was referred to voters by the Democrat-controlled Colorado legislature earlier this year as a statutory change, meaning it needed 50 percent plus one of the vote to pass.
+Proposition CC was soundly defeated 56 to 44 percent, despite large amounts of money rolling in from out of state interests in support of the measure.
+Prop CC sought to permanently eliminate what’s left of the TABOR spending limit, allowing the state to keep in perpetuity all overcollected revenues that would otherwise be refunded back to taxpayers.
+The measure was referred to voters by the Democrat-controlled Colorado legislature earlier this year as a statutory change, meaning it needed 50 percent plus one of the vote to pass.